The Context for

-Brewer’s imposing etchings of cathedrals, city views, and medieval town halls in Belgium and Northern France implicitly warned of threats to their existence and reprimanded society for their destruction, but how well did they fit in the flow with other artistic currents during the First World War?
+During WWI, Brewer’s imposing etchings of cathedrals, city views, and medieval town halls in Belgium and Northern France implicitly warned of threats to their existence and in some cases lamented their destruction.
+But how well did they fit with other artistic currents of the time?

 In a 2014 article in The Guardian, Margaret MacMillan, author of The War That Ended Peace, wondered if artists like Picasso and Braque and writers like Henry James and Marcel Proust “somehow felt a catastrophe was bearing down on them and their societies....
 For some,” she wrote, “war and violence were not things to be feared but welcomed, as ways of speeding up the destruction of the old and the outworn.
 War, said the Italian futurist Marinetti, ‘is the sole hygiene of the world.’
 Rupert Brooke longed, he told his friends, for ‘some sort of upheaval.’”

 No artist with a love of history and historical architecture like Brewer could entertain sentiments like these.
 Nor would his patrons warm to the idea of tearing down what the ages had passed on to us.
 (Brewer is not known even to have done any etching of the many well-visited medieval ruins in Britain.)
 If other young artists might have welcomed a violent new beginning, a member of the Brewer family—which included the editor of the correspondence of Henry VIII, an architectural historian, a church organist, and the author of Brewer’s Dictionary of Phrase and Fable—would have anticipated the onset of a destructive war with deep trepidation.